What is a Development Plan?

 The Council has its own Development Plan which guides the way the City grows and assists Council in making planning decisions.

-The Mitcham Development Plan was comprehensively amended in November 1998 in respect of residential development.
-This Plan also reflects the strategic planning directions and imperatives of the State Government.
+This Plan reflects the strategic planning directions and imperatives of the State Government.
 The Plan can be viewed at the Council Civic Centre, Blackwood and Mitcham Library, or a pdf copy of the Plan can be downloaded by clicking the link below:

 How is a Development Plan Amended?

-Council's can amend and change policies contained within a Development Plan by undertaking a Development Plan Amendment (DPA).
-A DPA goes through a number of processes including preliminary investigations, consultation with government and non-government agencies as well as public consultation.
+Councils can amend and change policies contained within a Development Plan by undertaking a process called a Development Plan Amendment (DPA).
+A DPA process includes preliminary investigations, consultation with government and non-government agencies as well as public consultation.
 The Minister for Planning then authorises the DPA as suitable to form an amendment to the Council's Development Plan.